Is OPEN EVENING approaching?

 Is it time to refresh a few displays?

-It is close to that time of year, OPEN EVENING, and therefore time to refresh displays.
-I have dedicated a large portion of my time over the last two years to revamping our department displays.
-I have included a photo of each display and a small blurb as to the focus.
+I have dedicated a large portion of my time over the last few years to revamping our department displays, so here are photos and a small blurb as to the focus.

 Picture 4: KS3 and KS4 homework calenders

 Picture 5: Welcome to Geography

 A welcome display showcasing some iconic human and physical landscapes.

 The entire years homework tasks are put on display in the corridor, as well as Google classroom.
 The aim to reduce students asking teachers and developing their independence.

 Due to a shift in new GCSE reforms, Geography skills need to be at the forefront of our diverse subject.
 The display offers ‘how t’o advice for each map skill, with both visual and written step by step instructions.

 Picture 8: Geography Command Words